Stuart John Cameron

-Stuart John Cameron (born May 15, 1939) is a retired Canadian politician and lawyer.
+Stuart John Cameron (born May 15, 1939) is a retired Canadian politician, lawyer, and judge.
 He was born in Maple Creek, Saskatchewan, and served in the Legislative Assembly of Saskatchewan from 1975 to 1978, as a Liberal member for the constituency of Regina South.

+Cameron was appointed to the Saskatchewan Court of Queen's Bench in 1980 and then to the Saskatchewan Court of Appeal in 1981.